 Signs of kidney problems, such as increased amounts of protein in the urine and high blood pressure (hypertension), are common in scleroderma (but somewhat less common in children).
 As with pulmonary hypertension, the degree of severity depends on whether the kidney problems are acute or chronic.

 Until recently, renal crisis was the most common cause of death in scleroderma.
-Aggressive treatment with drugs that lower blood pressure, particularly those known as ACE inhibitors, is proving to be successful in reducing this risk.
+Aggressive treatment with drugs that lower blood pressure, particularly those known as ACE inhibitors, is proving to be successful in reducing this risk of kidney damage and can reverse damage at times.

 Pulmonary hypertension and hypertension associated with kidney problems in scleroderma can also affect the heart.